Robert Greville, 2nd Baron Brooke

-Robert Greville, 2nd Baron Brooke (May 1607 – 4 March 1643) was a radical Puritan activist and leading member of the opposition to Charles I of England prior to the outbreak of the First English Civil War in August 1642.
-Appointed Parliamentarian commander in Staffordshire and Warwickshire, he was killed by a Royalist sniper at Lichfield on 2 March 1643.
+Robert Greville, 2nd Baron Brooke (May 1607 – 4 March 1643) was an English politician, military officer and peer.
+A leading opponent of Charles I of England, when the First English Civil War began in August 1642, he was appointed as the commander of Parliamentarian forces in Staffordshire and Warwickshire.
+He was killed by a Royalist sniper at the Siege of Lichfield on 2 March 1643.

-The son of a minor member of the Lincolnshire gentry, Greville was adopted at the age of four by his childless distant cousin Fulke Greville, 1st Baron Brooke, and inherited his title and Warwick Castle in 1628.
-A devout Calvinist, he was closely associated with Puritan activists and opponents of the 1629 to 1640 period of Personal Rule, including John Pym, John Hampden and Arthur Haselrig.
-From 1640 to 1642, he and Lord Saye were central to securing support in the House of Lords for legislation passed by the Commons.
+Greville was adopted at the age of four by his childless distant cousin Fulke Greville, 1st Baron Brooke, inheriting both his title and Warwick Castle in 1628.
+A religious Independent, he was closely associated with other Puritan opponents of the Stuart regime, including John Pym, John Hampden and Arthur Haselrig.
+From 1640 to 1642, he and Lord Saye were central to securing support in the House of Lords for legislation passed by the House of Commons.

-Although less well remembered than other leaders like Pym and Hampden, Greville's early death was viewed as a significant loss at the time.
-His energy and conviction Charles must be defeated militarily meant many preferred him as commander to the Earl of Essex.
-His conviction "true religion" required belief in God, rather than a specific form of worship prefigured later divisions between Presbyterian moderates and religious Independents like Oliver Cromwell.
+Although not as famous as Pym and Hampden, both of whom also died in 1643, Greville's death was viewed as a significant loss by his contemporaries.
+Many initially preferred him as commander of Parliamentarian forces to the Earl of Essex, while his conviction that "true religion" required belief in God, rather than a specific form of worship, prefigured later divisions between Presbyterians and Independents like Oliver Cromwell.

 Personal details

 Robert Greville was born May 1607 near Helpringham, only surviving son of Fulke Greville (1575–1632), an "obscure Lincolnshire squire", and his wife Mary Copley.
 His sister Dorothy (1605–1650) married Arthur Haselrig, who was one of the Five Members in January 1642, while Godfrey Bosvile (1596–1658), a half-brother from his mother's first marriage, became a close friend and political associate.
 Greville's prospects were transformed in 1611 when he was adopted by his childless distant cousin Fulke Greville, 1st Baron Brooke, and inherited his title and Warwick Castle in 1628.

 In 1630 he married Catharine (died 1676), daughter of Francis Russell, 4th Earl of Bedford; they had three sons who survived into adulthood, Francis (1637–1658), Robert (1638–after 1680) and Fulke (1643–1710).
+Most significantly, Catharine took on the responsibility for her children and Warwick Castle after her husband's premature death.